ukkit/amfi_nav_loader/README.md

 - Data files are stored in the `./data` volume
 - Logs are stored in the `./logs` volume
 - Database data is persisted in the `mysql_data` volume

-## Download Options

-1. **Daily Download**
-   - Downloads data for the latest business day
-   - Skips weekends and holidays automatically
-   - Updates existing records if needed

-2. **Monthly Download**
-   - Downloads data for the past specified months
-   - Starts from the earliest date in the database
-   - Fills gaps in historical data
-   - Default is 3 months if not specified

-3. **Yearly Download**
-   - Downloads data for multiple years
-   - Useful for initial setup or filling large gaps
-   - Processes data year by year
-   - Maintains data integrity

 ## Troubleshooting